cncf/toc/proposals/serverlessworkflow.md

 [OWNERS](https://github.com/cncf/wg-serverless/blob/master/workflow/spec/governance/owners.md)
 doc lists community members currently responsible for overseeing, reviewing, and approving changes to specification documents.

 **Infrastructure Requests**:

 We would like to request a dedicated github repository for the Serverless Workflow specification.

+We would like to request a dedicated website.

 **Communication Channels**: